-This story was originally published on 11/12/2018 and will be consistently updated with new info as it becomes available.
+This story was originally published on October 12, 2018 and will be continually updated with new info as it becomes available.

 Land Rover has announced that the Defender will debut in 2019 and hit dealers in 2020.
 It'll be the first Defender sold in the US since 1997.